openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 The collectd plugin used is a Python script.
 That script uses the `ceph` command internally, so that command should be installed.

+#### Class: `lma_collector::notifications::input`

+Declare this class to make Heka collect the notifications emitted by the OpenStack services on RabbitMQ.

+The OpenStack services should be configured to send their notifications to the same topic exchange as configured for this class.

+##### Parameters

+* `topic`: *Required*.
+The topic exchange from where to read the notifications.
+  Valid options: a string.
+* `host`: *Required*.
+The address of the RabbitMQ host.
+Valid options: a string.
+* `port`: *Optional*.
+The port the RabbitMQ host listens on.
+Valid options: an integer.
+Default: `5672`.
+* `user`: *Required*.
+The user to use to connect to the RabbitMQ host.
+Valid
+  options: a string.
+* `password`: *Required*.
+The password to use to connect to the RabbitMQ host.
+  Valid options: a string.

 #### Define: `lma_collector::logs::openstack`